 At first glance, this seemed like it would take a long time to construct and have some level of difficulty.
 But quite frankly, this is one of the easiest patterns I’ve ever used.
 The instructions are clear, diagrams even clearer and it helps when your serger is on your side.

-As my first time using a Deer and Doe pattern, I wondered how it would fit and my my my, the sizing was actually accurate!
+As it was my first time using a Deer and Doe pattern, I wondered how it would fit and my my my, the sizing was actually accurate!
 I can’t tell you how many patterns I’ve used where the actual finished garment is NOT the size it said it would be.
-In my own personal bias, I sort of assumed that because Deer and Doe is from France, the sizing would be precise, to which I was right 😎For me personally, the length from base of the neck to waistband was perfect, which never happens.
+In my own personal bias, I sort of assumed that because Deer and Doe is from France, the sizing would be precise, to which I was right 😎.
+For me, the length from base of the neck to waistband was perfect, which never happens.

 As it pattern currently is, the legs are too wide even though they are tapered.
 It’s also much too long for long for my liking – even the designer photos show the legs rolled up, so it looks a bit frumpy.
 One suggestion would be to shorten the inseam length to just about the ankle and taper the legs in to give a more feminine shape, which is exactly what I did.